ivpn/desktop-app/readme.md

 <a name="about-repo"></a>
 ## About this Repo

-This is the official Git repo of the [IVPN for Desktop](https://github.com/ivpn/desktop-app).
+This is the official Git repo of the [IVPN for Desktop](https://github.com/ivpn/desktop-app) app.

 The project is divided into three parts:
 - **Daemon** is a core module of IVPN software built mostly using the Go language.
 It runs with privileged rights as a system service/daemon.